soprasteriasweden/Pigeon/README.md

 It is a java-based framework and built upon the existing open-source automation-frameworks Selenium and Appium.

 ## Getting started
-Congratulations!
-You are only a few steps from have written and run your first automated browser test with Pigeon!

-This guide will take you through the following steps:
-* Setting up

-of setting up the framework on your computer

 #### Requirements
 * [JDK 1.8+](https://www.oracle.com/technetwork/java/javase/downloads/index.html)
 * [Maven](https://maven.apache.org/)